-Prepayment in Full Period For any Distribution Date, the period (the " Prepayment in Full Period ") from and including the 11 th calendar day of the month immediately preceding the month in which such Distribution Date occurs to and including the 10 th calendar day of the month in which such Distribution Date occurs; provided, however, for the first Distribution Date, the Prepayment in Full Period will be from and including July 5, 2016 to and including the 10 th calendar day of the month in which such first Distribution Date occurs.
-Modification Period For any Distribution Date, the month immediately preceding the month in which such Distribution Date occurs (the "Modification Period" ).
-Loss Period For any Distribution Date, the month immediately preceding the month in which such Distribution Date occurs (the "Loss Period" ).
-Delinquency Determination Date For any Distribution Date, the close of business on the last day of the most recent month for which the Master Servicer has received Mortgage Loan delinquency data from an Underlying Servicer and completed its review (the "Delinquency Determination Date" ).
+Prepayment in Full Period For any Distribution Date, the period (the " Prepayment in Full Period ") from and including the 11 th calendar day of the month immediately preceding the month in which such Distribution Date occurs to and including the 10 th calendar day of the month in which such Distribution Date occurs; provided, however, for the first Distribution Date, the Prepayment in Full Period will be from and including November 1, 2016 to and including the 10 th calendar day of the month in which such first Distribution Date occurs.
+Modification Period For any Distribution Date, the month immediately preceding the month in which such Distribution Date occurs (the "Modification Period").
+Loss Period For any Distribution Date, the month immediately preceding the month in which such Distribution Date occurs (the "Loss Period").
+Delinquency Determination Date For any Distribution Date, the close of business on the last day of the most recent month for which the Master Servicer has received Mortgage Loan delinquency data from an Underlying Servicer and completed its review (the "Delinquency Determination Date").
 However, in no case will the Delinquency Determination Date be earlier than the last day of the second month preceding such Distribution Date.
-In the event Freddie Mac's operational processes or timelines are revised for mortgage loans serviced in accordance with the Guide, Freddie Mac may revise the dates used to determine the Due Period, the Curtailment Period, the Prepayment in Full Period, the Modification Period, the Loss Period or the Delinquency Determination Date (collectively, the " Reporting Periods ") after providing 60 days' written notice to the Securities Administrator and Certificateholders of such revision.
+In the event Freddie Mac's operational processes or timelines are revised for mortgage loans serviced in accordance with the Guide, Freddie Mac may revise the dates used to determine the Due Period, the Curtailment Period, the Prepayment in Full Period, the Modification Period, the Loss Period or the Delinquency Determination Date (collectively, the " Reporting Periods ") after providing 60 days' written notice to the Securities Administrator and holders of the Certificates (each a " Holder " or " Certificateholder " and, collectively, the " Holders " or " Certificateholders ") of such revision.
+Freddie Mac has announced that the Due Period and Curtailment Period will be changed from a mid-month cycle to a monthly calendar cycle in October 2018.
 Certificates Acquired by Freddie Mac Freddie Mac may, from time to time, purchase or otherwise acquire some or all of any Class of Certificates at any price or prices, in the open market or otherwise.